JesusdelCas99/Ansible-Based-Kubernetes-Cluster-Installer/README.md

-# Kubernetes Cluster Setup with Ansible
+# Simplifying Kubernetes Cluster Deployment: An Ansible Automation Approach

 This repository provides an Ansible-based solution to set up a Kubernetes cluster.
 The playbooks and roles included automate the installation and configuration of both control plane and worker nodes, including the setup of networking (Flannel CNI).